STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 €300€300€300€600€600Non-internal EU flights over 3,500 km

+The amount of compensation you may receive depends on the delay time, with longer delays generally resulting in higher compensation amounts.
 When a flight is delayed for three or more hours, the airline is obligated to provide compensation.
-If the flight is delayed for five or more hours, the passenger may receive a ticket refund or another flight to the final destination.
+If the flight is delayed for 5 hours or more, the passenger can expect a ticket refund or another flight to the final destination.

-Furthermore, this is the case when the airline must also provide a passenger with food, drinks, and accommodation.
-See essential details about compensation in the table below:
+Furthermore, this is the case when the airline must also provide a passenger with refreshments, meals, and accommodation.
+See key information about compensation in the table below:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance